jelebg/mitsi/README.md

 Mitsi is a very simple web application to explore a relational database.
 It works for Oracle, PostgreSQL, H2 and MySQL/MariaDB, and can be extended to other RDBMS.

 With it you may explore your physical data model easily.
-Unlike other tools, it is quick and cool (I swear).
+You can also define labels to find anomalies in your datamodel, and use layers to see differences between databases instantly.

 ## Basic functionalities